Table of contents

 Pasteurization is the process of killing pathogens using heat.
 This technique is commonly used to kill pathogens in milk to increase shelf-life.

-Anaerobic bacteria are the cause of foul odor in used machining coolant, as discussed above.
+Anaerobic bacteria cause a foul odor in used machining coolant, as discussed above.
 The treatment of coolants does not fully handle this odor issue through the disc-centrifuge.

 Biocides and fungicides are sometimes added to coolants as a remedy to kill the odor-causing bacteria.
-But the addition of these chemicals has health-related side effects on the machinery operators.
+But adding these chemicals has health-related side effects on the machinery operators.

 Dermatitis is one of the common skin ailments affecting metalworking workers.
 These added chemicals are the cause of this skin disease.